WinDurango/Documentation/docs/build-contrib.md

 TODO

 ### Installing Mods
 Mods are in the .dll file format.
+They can be installed through Windurango UI or manually in File Explorer.
 In your mount folder, create a new folder called mods and copy whatever mod .dll files you have to it.
 Note that many mods are extremely version specific (ex. a minecraft mod for version 1.61.0.1 will crash on version 1.61.0.2) so make sure you have the correct version of either the game or the mod (Note to mod devs: PLEASE specify the version of the game you used to make the mod to aleviate this issue).

+### Managing Saves
+To locate your saves, go to your User folder and then AppData\Local\Packages\NameOfXboxGame\LocalState\WinDurango\UserStorage.
+For Minecraft, the directory is AppData\Local\Packages\Minecraft_zjr0dfhgjwvde\LocalState\WinDurango\UserStorage.
+The easiest way to manage and rename save files is through Windurango UI, which has a feature to manage and rename save files.

 # Contributing
 TODO